python-discord/bot/bot/resources/tags/mutability.md

 [1, 2, 3, 4]
 ```

 Other examples of mutable data types in Python are `dict` and `set`.
+Instances of user-defined classes are also mutable.